Angus Taylor plays funny business with zero emissions target

 Just as revealing of the true state of affairs is the latest report of the Energy Security Board – an agency set up by the Liberals.

-Contrary to the PM’s boasting we are a world leader in renewable investment, the report says this investment slumped 40 per cent in 2019.
+Contrary to Mr Morrison’s boasting we are a world leader in renewable investment, the report says this investment slumped 40 per cent in 2019.

-Labor says it will now consult with business and stakeholders to map out a pathway with interim targets to get to net zero.
+Labor says it will consult business and stakeholders to map out a pathway with interim targets to get to net zero.

-Labor’s Joel Fitzgibbon, in an impromptu corridor debate with Barnaby Joyce, says he “is going to reach out” to primary producers.
+Labor’s Joel Fitzgibbon on Monday gatecrashed a Barnaby Joyce doorstop and tried to say he “is going to reach out” to primary producers.

-A red-faced Mr Joyce bellowed this was “a load of pig manure” and that “net zero emissions mean net zero seats for Labor in regional areas”.
+A red-faced Mr Joyce bellowed that this was “a load of pig manure” and that “net zero emissions means net zero seats for Labor in regional areas”.

-The former deputy prime minister shouted down Mr Fitzgibbon’s every attempt to explain his position.

 It pays political dividends, but it leaves the reality of the planet untouched.